George Martin (Spanish actor)

 George Martin (born Francisco Martínez Celeiro; September 18, 1937 – September 1, 2021) was a Spanish film actor, sometimes credited as Jorge Martín.
 He is known as a frequent star in the Italian 3 Supermen series and for numerous parts in Spaghetti Westerns and Italian exploitation films.

 Death

 Martin died in Miami, Florida on September 1, 2021, at the age of 83.
-The death occurred due to a heart attack caused by kidney failure derived from stomach constipation, after his health had been suffering in recent months since he became infected with COVID-19, according to his wife Mercedes Piedra.
+The death occurred due to a heart attack caused by kidney failure derived from stomach constipation, after his health had been suffering in recent months since he became infected with COVID-1.